Easter Monday: Italy

 In Italy, Easter Monday is an official public holiday and is called “Lunedì dell'Angelo” (“Monday of the Angel”), “Lunedì in Albis” or more commonly “Pasquetta”.
 It is customary to hold a family picnic in the countryside or have barbecues with friends.

 New Zealand

 In New Zealand it is a National Public Holiday.
 Schools often extend the weekend to the Tuesday to give students a 5-day break.

+Nigeria

+in Nigeria, Easter Monday is celebrated.
+It is a public holiday, along with Good Friday.
+In this period, therefore, Friday and Monday are public holdiays to mark the Easter celebration, after which people return to work and children to school.
+It is a highly commemorated day in Nigeria.

+North Macedonia

+In North Macedonia, Easter Monday is an official public holiday and is called Втор на Велигден (Vtor na Veligden), with many schools businesses closed on this day.
+It is a religious major observance for the Macedonian people who are Eastern Orthodox Christians.